Who Are You?

 “I know you’re awake, Avalel.
 Now get up.
 Today’s a big day!”

-A hand suddenly grabs the collar of his shirt, and he chokes as he lands on the floor with a thud.
+A hand suddenly grabs the collar of his shirt, pulling him from his bed and throwing him on the floor with a thud.
+He coughs, choking on his own spit as he struggles to open his eyes.

 “What’s taking you so long?
 Are you still in your dreams?” his father laughs, “Do you need to fall on the floor a second time?”

 Avalel smiles.
-“No thanks, dad.
+“No thanks, Dad.
 I don’t need my back to be broken again.
 Or the floor, for that matter.”
-Where he fell, some planks are snapped in half.
+Where he fell, some planks have been snapped in half.
 Splinters of wood lay everywhere in the room.
+Wincing, Avalel plucks a small splinter from his leg, tossing it on the floor.

 “Oh, I’m sorry.
-You ok?” his father asks worriedly.
+You alright?” his father asks worriedly.

 “No, I didn’t mean you.”
 His father then crouches down and begins sweeping the splinters.
 “Oh, I’m so sorry, Floor,” he wails in a strangely high-pitched voice, then breaks into laughter.
 “I fooled you there, didn’t I?”